Gravitational-wave event rates as a new probe for dark matter microphysics: Gravitational-wave event rates

-In order to convince ourselves that these differences in the high-$z$ BBH merger rate will be detectable with future gravitational-wave observatories, we compute forecasts for the expected number of BBHs, $N_>(z_*)$, detected above a given threshold redshift $z_*$, as well as the expected uncertainty in this quantity due to Poisson fluctuations in the number of BBHs at each redshift.
-(This is based on the ``cut-and-count'' method discussed in~\cite{Martinelli:2022elq}; for further details, see the Supplemental Material).
+In order to convince ourselves that differences in the high-$z$ BBH merger rate will be detectable with future gravitational-wave observatories, we compute forecasts for the expected number of BBHs, $N_>(z_*)$, detected above a given threshold redshift $z_*$, as well as the expected uncertainty in this quantity due to Poisson fluctuations in the number of BBHs at each redshift, as well as redshift measurement errors.
+(This is based on the ``cut-and-count'' method discussed in~\cite{Martinelli:2022elq}.)
 We assume one year of observations with a third-generation interferometer network consisting of Einstein Telescope~\cite{Maggiore:2019uih} and two Cosmic Explorers~\cite{Evans:2021gyd}, accounting for the detection efficiency and redshift uncertainty associated with this network.
 As shown in Fig.~\ref{fig:ncut}, we can clearly distinguish between the different $N_>(z_*)$ predictions, allowing us to confirm or rule out a small-scale suppression of the scale caused by DM-neutrino interactions down to the level of $u_{\nu\chi}\sim10^{-7}$.

 Figure~\ref{fig:ncut} clearly demonstrates that the main limitation to the cosmological information we can extract from future gravitational-wave detections is not statistical uncertainty, but systematics associated with modelling choices.
 In particular, since the observational study of BBHs is still at an early stage, there are numerous astrophysical uncertainties associated with the stellar physics that governs isolated binary evolution.
-Here we have used the fiducial \textsc{compas} model, but in future our analysis can be expanded by carrying out a suite of simulations in which each of the \textsc{compas} model parameters are varied (similar to~\cite{Barrett:2017fcw,Broekgaarden:2021efa}), allowing us to explore possible degeneracies between these and the DM-neutrino interaction strength.
-We stress however that there is good reason to be optimistic regarding these systematic uncertainties: any changes to the binary evolution model will have an impact at \emph{all} redshifts and should therefore have minimal degeneracy with the specific high-redshift suppression we are targeting.
-We envisage that the very large numbers of BBHs detected by third-generation interferometers at low redshifts will be able to pin down the astrophysical modelling, allowing us to use the high-redshift tail as a sensitive probe of structure formation and dark matter.
-Similarly, we anticipate that uncertainties associated with the \textsc{galform} modelling governing star formation and chemical enrichment will be reduced by comparing against future low-redshift observational data for faint galaxies, as well as high-redshift observations with, e.g., the James Webb Space Telescope~\cite{Gardner:2006ky}.
+We return to this issue later in this section, where we investigate the impact of these uncertainties and show that they are not degenerate with the DM suppression effect.